 What happens when we complete the loan?

-We will collect by direct debit the first payment from the Borrower one month after the loan is completed, unless they choose another day in the month for their first payment.
+We will collect the first payment from the Borrower one month after the loan is completed, unless they choose another day in the month for their first payment.
 Payment will be taken by direct debit.

-If the first direct debit payment is made more than one month after we complete the loan, additional interest will be payable (as the loan agreement assumes that the first payment will be made one month after the loan completes).
-As this interest will accrue, and be added to over the life of the loan, it could be a large amount.
-Unless it is has been paid to us before it will become due at the end of the loan term.
+If the first direct debit payment is made more than one month after we complete the loan, additional interest will be payable as the loan agreement assumes that the first payment will be made one month after the loan completes.

-The remaining monthly payments will then be due on the same date each month, unless the Borrower has requested it to be changed, for the rest of the loan period.
+The remaining monthly payments will then be due on the same date each month, for the rest of the loan period.

 What circumstances may give rise to us calling upon you?

-In each case you would be responsible for meeting their monthly commitment until the Borrower is able to resume payments to us, or until the loan ended.
+In each case you would be responsible for meeting the monthly repayment until the Borrower is able to resume payments to us, or until the loan ended.

-This might mean you making all of the rest of the payments needed to pay off the loan.
-Or, you may choose to repay the loan.
-So, please be sure this is a commitment you want to take on and that you could afford to clear any arrears and make the monthly payments as they fall due.
+So, please be sure this is a commitment you are willing to take on and that you could afford to clear any arrears and make the monthly payments as they fall due.

 What happens if the Borrower does not pay?

-At this point the default notice will have expired.
-We will then contact you, and demand payment, which you will be liable to pay.
-You can pay us by debit card, credit card or via our on-line portal.
+If you make payment to us, you can use a debit card, credit card or our online portal.
 We will not take money from your account without your consent.

 What happens if you don’t pay us when you are legally required to?

-If we are unable to collect payments from either you or the Borrower we will start court proceedings against either the Borrower or you or both of you.
+If we are unable to collect payments from either you or the Borrower, we may start court proceedings against either the Borrower or you or both of you.
 Any legal costs we incur will be added to the loan.

 We may also apply for an attachment of earnings order under which the courts order that your employer makes payments to us via deductions directly from your pay.

-If we complete the loan and the Borrower or you then change your mind, the Borrower or you can withdraw from the loan agreement during the 14 days after UK Credit confirms that the agreement has been completed.
-The Borrower or you can withdraw from the loan agreement by telling UK Credit as described in the agreement.
+If the Borrower changes their mind, they can withdraw from the loan agreement during the 14 days after UK Credit confirms that the agreement has been completed.
+The Borrower can withdraw from the loan agreement by telling UK Credit as described in the agreement.

-If the Borrower or you wish to cancel the credit agreement, the total amount borrowed must be repaid within 30 days of the Borrower or you telling us about the withdrawal.
+If the Borrower wishes to cancel the credit agreement, the total amount borrowed must be repaid within 30 days of the Borrower telling us about the withdrawal.